black-sat/black/docs/logics.rst

 :math:`n`-ary predicate, and :math:`f` is an :math:`m`-ary function.

-Intuitively, the semantics of first-order formulas is standard, and the semantics of temporal operators follows that of |LTL|.
+Intuitively, the semantics of first-order formulas is standard, and the semantics of temporal operators follows that of |LTLf|.
 The *term constructors* :math:`\bigcirc x` and :math:`\bigcirc\kern-1.2em\sim x` allow the formula to refer to the value of :math:`x` at the next state.
 However, :math:`\bigcirc x` (the *strong next* term constructor), similarly to the *tomorrow* operator,